 To ensure that your labels keep their promises, make sure they are:

 Specific.
 Tell the visitor exactly what they will find when they click the link.
 If the target for your link includes Policies and Procedures, make sure the label includes both terms.

 Comprehensive.
 Describe all the content with your collection of labels.
 You should not plan to link to every single page or document in your navigation, but your navigation should provide a complete picture of the content on your site.

 Consistent.
-When we have a lot of content on sites, we often need to use a combination category and sub-links on pages.
-On desktops, hovering the mouse over a category exposes the menu while clicking the category takes you to a “category landing page.”
-However, hover is not a gesture available on mobile or touch screens so “split” links as shown below can be confusing for site visitors.
+When we have a lot of content on sites, we often need to use a combination of category and sub-links on pages.
+On desktops, hovering the mouse over a category exposes the menu, while clicking the category takes you to a “category landing page.”
+However, hovering is not a feature available on mobile or touch screens, so “split” links as shown below can be confusing for site visitors.
 The top link for Latin America has sub-links.
 While it is awkward that Latin America has sub-links and the other regions do not, you may find that you need to present navigation where not every top category has sub-links or even where all top links have sub-links.
 When you have split links, think about the user expectations for the link associated with each category and how it relates to its associated sub-links.
 Is there a category landing page for Latin America?
 If so, how much experience will your visitors need to know that there is content only visible if they click on the category link?
-One option is to make Latin America simply a category label (by targeting the URL to an existing page) but another option is to think about providing consistent category and sub-link experiences.
+One option is to make Latin America simply a category label (by targeting the URL to an existing page), but another option is to think about providing consistent category and sub-link experiences.
 Consider creating a category landing page whenever you have sub-links and/or having the category landing page be the first link below the category label.

 Concise.
 Keep your labels short and to the point.
 For example: News, History, Services.